x42/robtk/README.md

 *   widget-exposure: complete and partial redraw

 robtk includes LV2-GUI wrappers and gnu-make definitions for easy use in a LV2 project.
-Currently it is used by meters.lv2, sisco.lv2, tuna.lv2 and mixtri.lv2
+Currently it is used by meters.lv2, sisco.lv2, tuna.lv2, mixtri.lv2, fil4.lv2 and setBfree